laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ### Notes on query timing

-**Polars vs. PyArrow.** Polars is ~4× faster than PyArrow across all three queries in store mode.
-Both engines run equivalent pandas aggregations after materialisation; the timing difference is attributable to the S3 read step.
-Polars reads the six shards concurrently; PyArrow's dataset API reads them more sequentially.
-In memory mode the difference is negligible.
-These are single-run measurements; the magnitude may vary with shard count and network conditions.
+**Read strategy dominates on the many-file layout.** PyArrow's dataset API fetches the 3,201 footers largely sequentially; Polars and DuckDB parallelise, which is why DuckDB runs the heavy aggregations in ~17s where PyArrow takes ~2,000s.
+On the few-file layout the gap narrows to single-digit factors.
+Ratios vary by query, so we report per-query times in the plots rather than a single speedup number.

-**Iceberg and LanceDB post-ingest query times.** The low query times for Iceberg (0.15–0.19s) and LanceDB (0.06–0.33s) reflect reads from their own pre-ingested S3 stores.
-Their per-query times exclude the one-time setup cost of 8.7s and 7.6s respectively.
+**Iceberg and LanceDB post-ingest query times.** The low query times for Iceberg and LanceDB reflect reads from their own pre-ingested S3 stores.
+Their per-query times exclude the one-time setup cost of 2038s/51s and 2035s/152s respectively.
 When amortised across ten queries, the total cost per query for each is approximately 1.1s — comparable to PyArrow and DuckDB.

+### Why file count dominates
+The two layouts isolate a behaviour worth stating plainly: for the read-bound engines, wall-clock time tracks the number of Parquet files, not the number of rows.
+Opening a collection reads one footer per file; PyArrow fetches these largely serially, so 3,201 small shards cost far more than 26 large ones even when the large-file layout holds 22× the data.
+The effect is order-of-magnitude.
+PyArrow's per-sample statistics run ~2,000s on the 3,201-file layout versus ~102s on the 26-file layout; Iceberg and LanceDB's one-time ingestion read drops from ~34 min to ~2 min.
+Engines that parallelise footer reads (DuckDB) or pre-compact into their own store (Iceberg, LanceDB) blunt this cost; engines that read in place and serially (PyArrow) are hit hardest.
+The practical takeaway is a tuning knob independent of engine choice: compacting many small shards into fewer large ones is often a bigger win than switching engines.
+[If you have the same-data 3,201→26 repack numbers from the file-count test, cite them here — that's the controlled version of this claim.]

 ## Writes

-Three write operations were tested: appending a new sample (1,536 rows), adding a `QC_PASS` boolean column, and querying a historical state.
+Three write operations were tested: appending a new sample, adding a `QC_PASS` boolean column, and querying a historical state.

 ### Append